nucypher/taco-web/README.md

 - [taco-demo](https://github.com/nucypher/taco-web/tree/main/demos/taco-demo)
 - [taco-nft-demo](https://github.com/nucypher/taco-web/tree/main/demos/taco-nft-demo)

-These examples showcase integration with web applications and an end-to-end flow of creating conditioned encryption, and encrypting & decrypting data.
+These examples showcase integration with web applications utilizing an end-to-end flow of creating encrypted data with associated conditions and enacting access-controlled decryption.

 # Contributing

 If you would like to contribute to the development of `taco-web`, please see our [Contributing Guide](CONTRIBUTING.md).
-You can also join our [Discord](http://discord.gg/threshold) and say hello!
+You can also join our [Discord](https://discord.gg/threshold) and say hello!